netgroup-polito/CrownLabs/cluster_config/kube-prometheus/README.md

 Cluster Monitoring is the process of assessing the performance of cluster entities either as individual nodes or as a collection.
 Cluster Monitoring should be able to provide information about the communication and interoperability between various nodes of the cluster.

 ### Prometheus
 Prometheus is an open-source systems monitoring and alerting toolkit.
 Prometheus's main features are:
-* a multi-dimensional data model with time series data identified by metric name and key/value pairs
+- a multi-dimensional data model with time series data identified by metric name and key/value pairs
-* PromQL, a flexible query language to leverage this dimensionality
+- PromQL, a flexible query language to leverage this dimensionality
-* no reliance on distributed storage; single server nodes are autonomous
+- no reliance on distributed storage; single server nodes are autonomous
-* time series collection happens via a pull model over HTTP
+- time series collection happens via a pull model over HTTP
-* pushing time series is supported via an intermediary gateway
+- pushing time series is supported via an intermediary gateway
-* targets are discovered via service discovery or static configuration
+- targets are discovered via service discovery or static configuration
-* multiple modes of graphing and dashboarding support
+- multiple modes of graphing and dashboarding support

 ### Grafana
-Grafana is open source visualization and analytics software.
+Grafana is an open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 We can also say that Grafana is the tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More.

 ### Alertmanager
 The Alertmanager handles alerts sent by client applications such as the Prometheus server.
 It takes care of deduplicating, grouping, and routing them to the correct receiver integration such as email, PagerDuty, or OpsGenie.
 It also takes care of silencing and inhibition of alerts